The Who: First singles and My Generation

 The next single, "My Generation", followed in October.
 Townshend had written it as a slow blues, but after several abortive attempts, it was turned into a more powerful song with a bass solo from Entwistle.
 The song used gimmicks such as a vocal stutter to simulate the speech of a mod on amphetamines, and two key changes.
 Townshend insisted in interviews that the lyrics "Hope I die before I get old" were not meant to be taken literally.
 Peaking at No. 2, "My Generation" is the group's highest-charting single in the UK.
 The debut album My Generation was released in late 1965.
 Among original material by Townshend, including the title track and "The Kids Are Alright", the album has several James Brown covers from the session earlier that year that Daltrey favoured.

-After My Generation, The Who fell out with Talmy, which meant an abrupt end to their recording contract.
-The resulting legal acrimony resulted in Talmy holding the rights to the master tapes, which prevented the album from being reissued until 2002.
+After My Generation, the Who fell out with Talmy, which abruptly ended their recording contract.
+The resulting legal acrimony meant Talmy held the rights to the master tapes, which prevented the album from being reissued until 2002.
 The Who were signed to Robert Stigwood's label, Reaction, and released "Substitute".
-Townshend said he wrote the song about identity crisis, and as a parody of the Rolling Stones's "19th Nervous Breakdown".
+Townshend said he wrote the song about an identity crisis, and as a parody of the Rolling Stones's "19th Nervous Breakdown".
 It was the first single to feature him playing an acoustic twelve-string guitar.
 Talmy took legal action over the B-side, "Instant Party", and the single was withdrawn.
-A new B-side, "Waltz for a Pig", was recorded by the Graham Bond Organisation under the pseudonym "The Who Orchestra".
+A new B-side, "Waltz for a Pig", was recorded by the GBO under the pseudonym "The Who Orchestra".

-In 1966 The Who released "I'm a Boy", about a boy dressed as a girl, taken from an abortive collection of songs called Quads; "Happy Jack"; and an EP, Ready Steady Who, that tied in with their regular appearances on Ready Steady Go!
+In 1966 the Who released "I'm a Boy", about a boy dressed as a girl, taken from an abortive collection of songs called Quads; "Happy Jack"; and an EP, Ready Steady Who, that tied in with their regular appearances on Ready Steady Go!
 The group continued to have conflict; on 20 May, Moon and Entwistle were late to a gig having been on the Ready Steady Go! set with the Beach Boys' Bruce Johnston.
 During "My Generation", Townshend attacked Moon with his guitar; Moon suffered a black eye and bruises, and he and Entwistle left the band, but changed their minds and rejoined a week later.
-Moon kept looking for other work, and Jeff Beck had him play drums on his song "Beck's Bolero" (with Page, John Paul Jones and Nicky Hopkins) because he was "trying to get Keith out of The Who".
+Moon kept looking for other work, and Jeff Beck had him play drums on his song "Beck's Bolero" (with Page, John Paul Jones and Nicky Hopkins) because he was "trying to get Keith out of the Who".